MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 	testData$SALES <- as.integer(testData$INCOME * testData$SKU +
 	25*rnorm(n = numObs))

-Next, we’ll upload this data frame into a table in our Teradata database, removing any existing table by that name first:
+Next, we upload this data frame into a table in our Teradata database, removing any existing table by that name first:

 	rxSetComputeContext("local")
 	if (rxTeradataTableExists("sku_sales_100k",